d-hackmt/Ai-Blog-Generation/README.md

 ```
 This app doesnt contain frontend ,

-check in v1 v2 images folder to understand different versions of the app
+check in v1v2 images folder to see different versions of the app
 ```
 ```
 We learn how to make api calls here